dchege711/study_buddy/readme.md

 I found CrackStation's piece on [salted password hashing](https://crackstation.net/hashing-security.htm) informative.
 I store a hash and a salt on the database, and every time a user logs in, I validate the submitted password using the salt and the hash.
 The [Stanford Crypto Library](http://bitwiseshiftleft.github.io/sjcl/doc/) provided good tools for handling the encryption methods.

 When someone tries registering for a new account with a used email address, I let them know that the email address is already taken.
 If they try to reset a password I tell them to check their email.
 If no such email exists in the database, I will let them know since they can already determine whether the email address is valid by trying to register for a new account.
 If I wanted to prevent any email address knowledge from leaking, I'd have to ask new users to submit an email address, then send them a registration link in the mail.
 However, Study Buddy is not a sensitive application, so there's no need to hide email address since that would require additional steps for the user.

-Furthermore, it's typical for users to be able to register
+Logging in should be as painless as possible.
+Since the usernames only contain `[_\-A-Za-z0-9]+`, I can infer whether the submitted string was an email address or a username.
+Users can therefore login using either identifier.

-Users can now reset their passwords in case they forget them.
+Users can reset their passwords in case they forget them.
 First, the user submits the email address associated with their Study Buddy account.
 If the account exists, I send an email containing a password reset link that is valid for 2 hours, or until it's used, whichever comes earlier.

 ### :white_check_mark: Make card navigation through the GUI more user-friendly